flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/customisation/scripting.rst

 Example
 |||||||
-For examples of how to use this function, see the :doc:`extensions guide <./extensions>`.
+It is difficult to provide a general example of how to use this function, since its role is basically that of a code-driven database.
+When you need to use it, you will know.

+.. _scripting-loadDHCPPacket:

 loadDHCPPacket()
 ++++++++++++++++